fedbiomed/fedbiomed/docs/user-guide/secagg/configuration.md

 LOM scheme does not require post-configuration after Fed-BioMed is installed.
 It is possible to directly activate or force secure aggregation on the node side as it is explained in the section  [Activating, Deactivating and Forcing Secure Aggregation](#activating,-aeactivating-and-forcing-secure-aggregation
 )

+Example: security section of the configuration file with secure aggregation mandatory.

 ```ini
 [security]
 hashing_algorithm = SHA256